Andreskub/Andreskub/README.md

 ### Hi, I'm Andrés Kübler! 👋

-I am a software developer and I am currently studying software engineering at the University of El Savlador.
+I am a software developer and I am currently studying software engineering at the University of El Salvador.

 #